-ACCT 4850 Accounting Internship
+ACCT 4980 Accounting Internship

 Prerequisite: Faculty approval.
 Graded "Satisfactory" or "Unsatisfactory."
 The application of academic accounting skills and values in an employment situation.
 A research project, approved by a faculty member and the employer, is required.
+May be taken more than once with Department Head approval.